HandsOnExp/vite-spa-boilerplate/README.md

 ## 🎯 Project Overview

-SafeKid is an advanced child safety system that prevents hot car tragedies through real-time monitoring and instant alerts.
+SafeKid is A demo of VibeCoding development of Frontend for learning purposes, there is no actual service SafeKid is an advanced child safety system that prevents hot car tragedies through real-time monitoring and instant alerts.
 This landing page showcases the product with a focus on accessibility, performance, and user experience.

 ## ✨ Features